bakerb845/xcloc/Home.md

     -DINIPARSER_LIBRARY=/home/bakerb25/C/iniparser/libiniparser.so.1 \
     -DADVISOR_INCLUDE_DIR=/opt/intel/advisor/include

-and run it in the root source directory.
+## Building

 After CMake has been successfully configured one then simply types

     make

-in the root source directory and
+in the root source directory to build the software.
+To install the software one then types

     make install

-to install the library and executables.
+in the root source directory.

+## Building the Developer Level Documentation

 If [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is available then the developer level documentation can be built by specifying

     doxygen Doxyfile